rendell/theconchparadox/chapters/Conch_book/12-home.md

 My own coping mechanisms, though perhaps less dramatic, were equally well-established.
 The standoffishness.
 The retreat into intellectual analysis when emotions became too intense.
 The difficulty letting someone fully in, even someone I loved.
 These patterns had served me in certain contexts—they enabled the analytical detachment necessary for economic research, the professional boundaries that protected me from burnout, the independence that allowed me to work effectively under pressure.

-But in marriage, these same protective mechanisms became constraints.
+But in marriage, the very patterns that had served me became barriers.
 Lay needed to talk through problems, to process feelings, to work toward mutual understanding through sustained conversation.
 I increasingly preferred to analyze situations privately and emerge with proposed solutions rather than engage in what felt like circular discussions that escalated tensions without reaching resolution.

 "You're cold," Lay would say during our increasingly frequent conflicts.
 "It's like you don't care."